Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Data analysis

-The MC ranges between $0$ and $1$, and when its value is closer to $0$, it implies that most stations exhibit homogeneous behavior with their neighboring stations.
-The resultant intersection networks $\mathfrak{N}_{\text{multi}}(r) \cap \wh{\mathfrak{N}}_H$ and $\mathfrak{N}_{\text{single}}(r) \cap \wh{\mathfrak{N}}_{D, d}$ are not highly homogeneous, as evidenced by the MC being close to one, that is, many stations exhibit individual behavior.
-In other words, station-specific parameters account for a large portion of the variation in bike usage, which supports modelling the data at the individual station level.
-The high degree of heterogeneity across the BSS can be attributed to the fact that Seoul is a large city with high population density, so that each station is associated with multiple aspects of usages.
+Table~\ref{tab:mc} displays that the resultant intersection networks $\mathfrak{N}_{\text{multi}}(r) \cap \wh{\mathfrak{N}}_H$ and $\mathfrak{N}_{\text{single}}(r) \cap \wh{\mathfrak{N}}_{D, d}$ are highly heterogeneous, as evidenced by the MC being closer to one, i.e.\ many stations exhibit individual behavior.
+This is despite the fact that, e.g.\ $\mathfrak{N}_{\text{single}}(r)$ has $2$ (resp.\ $1$) connected components with $r = 1500$ (resp.\ $r = 3000$), see Table~\ref{tab:radius}.
+In other words, station-specific parameters account for a large portion of the variation in bike usage, which supports modeling the data at the individual station level.
+The high degree of heterogeneity across the BSS can be attributed to the fact that each station is associated with multiple aspects of usages which is natural in a large metropolitan city.
 This indicates that partitioning stations into a handful of clusters may ignore the complex nodal features that drive the usage of bikes at each station.
-Instead, our proposed multilayer fused Lasso method imposes fusion penalties through the networks $\mc N_{\text{single}}(r)$ and $\mc N_{\text{multi}}(r)$, and learns the degree of homogeneity in bike usage patterns across the BSS in a data-driven manner.

-Generally, more homogeneity is observed in the hour-of-a-day effects than in the day-of-a-week effects.
-Also, since the choice of $r = 1500$ leads to a highly connected $\mathfrak{N}_{\text{single}}(r)$, it leads to a fitted model with a larger MC than the choice of $r = 750$.
-Overall, the fused Lasso method tends to further reduce the MC compared to the fusion-only method.
-We attribute this to the fact that the Lasso penalty enhances the effect of the fusion penalty by coercing estimated values to be zeros.